Enter-tainer/typst-preview/addons/vscode/README.md

 - Automatically choose a free port to listen.
 This should fix the problem where you can't preview multiple files at the same time.
 - Server will exit right after client disconnects, preventing resource leak.

+### 0.3.0

+- Upgrade typst to v0.3.0
+- Fix panic when pages are removed